Sokrates1989/swarm-cronjob/README.md

 This repo gives you:

 - A small, configurable Swarm stack for the cron controller itself
-- A `.quick-start.sh` helper script to configure and deploy it
+- A `quick-start.sh` helper script to configure and deploy it

 Once deployed, `swarm-cronjob` watches your Swarm for services with special labels and starts tasks on a cron schedule.